This Agreement is between “The Designer”, Marin Design Agency LLC (DBA Michelle Marin) and the client purchasing the services.

 It’s the Client’s responsibility to ensure all content is accurate before giving it to the designer to input into any designs created.
 Additionally, the client is responsible for Proof Reading the website before it is approved.
 The designer is not responsible for errors found after the website has been approved.

 The designer cannot guarantee that colors in the website will appear consistently or accurately on the web as it’s impossible to control the way any given monitor screen is calibrated.
 It’s advised that the client calibrates his/her monitor before design meetings and/or reviewing designs to ensure he/she is viewing the most accurate colors.

 DESKTOP BROWSER TESTING

-The designer will test the website in current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome) and Microsoft (Internet Explorer).
-The designer will also test to ensure Microsoft IE Edge for Windows users get an appropriate experience.
-The designer will not test for older versions of Internet Explorer or other older browsers unless the client specifies otherwise.
+The designer will test the website in the most current versions of major desktop browsers including those made by Apple (Safari), Google (Chrome), and Microsoft (Edge).
+The designer will not test for older versions of Internet Explorer or other older browsers.
 If the client needs an enhanced design for an older browser, the designer can provide a separate estimate for that.

 RESPONSIVE DESIGN & MOBILE DEVICE TESTING